When you first get started with a new WordPress site, your homepage by default shows the latest posts published on your blog.

 - Go to Settings > Reading.

-- If you plan for your WordPress site to contain a blog section, make sure you set Posts page to the page you created in Step 2.
+- If you plan for your WordPress site to contain a blog section, make sure you set the Posts page to the page you created in Step 2.
 Otherwise, leave this blank.

 - Click Save changes.